 You've Gained Weight

-Loneliness can also sap all of our energy and motivation.
+Loneliness can sap all of our energy and motivation.
 How often have you thought to yourself, "I should be working out right now, but I'm just going to stay glued to this couch and channel surf instead"?

-You Surround Yourself With Negative People
+You Surround Yourself with Negative People

 Did you know that you are more likely to be lonely if lonely people constantly surround you?
-That's right-you can actually "catch" loneliness.
+That's right-you can actually catch loneliness.
 Misery loves company, and you are significantly influenced by the company you keep, so try to spend less time with miserable people and more time with positive people.